 Beyond modifying exercises and splitting the workout in half, there are different ways to attack the Murph workout.
 While you have to start and end the workout with the run (or alternate cardio), you can feel free to split up the pull-ups, push-ups and squats however you wish.
 It's also worth noting that you don't have to wear the weighted vest if you're not ready for it.

-So, if you're hesitant to try the workout because you don't think you'll be able to complete it as-written, know that most CrossFit coaches will work with you to ensure you have a safe and enjoyable experience.
+If you're hesitant to try the workout because you don't think you'll be able to complete it as-written, know that most CrossFit coaches will work with you to ensure you have a safe and enjoyable experience.
 "We have people in their 60s who will come in and do this workout alongside teenage kids," Stankus says.

 What's more, skipping the workout just because you can't do it as-written misses the point of doing the workout in the first place.
 "It's not about doing the workout as prescribed, it's more about coming in and being part of something bigger than yourself," Stankus says.

-That said, if you have a chronic health condition or other health concern, you'll want to work with your doctor and coach to determine if trying Murph (even modified) is a good idea.
+If you have a chronic health condition or other health concern, you'll want to work with your doctor and coach to determine if trying Murph (even modified) is a good idea.

 How to Prep for the Murph Workout